george/rogue-anticheat/README.md

 ## Purpose & Structure

 Rogue was designed to allow AntiCheat checks to be processed remotely.
-Rogue collections minimal, essential data before sending it remotely to be processed by the Rogue server.
+Rogue collects minimal, essential data before sending it remotely to be processed by the Rogue server.
 This structure prevents Rogue from causing server lag, while maintaining check accuracy.

 ## Libraries Used